Planning Your First Take Your Child to Work Day

 Take Your Daughters and Sons To Work Day lands on the fourth Thursday in April.
 This day is celebrated by over 3.5 million workplaces and 35 million workers.
 It's such a big deal that a foundation was built to support and encourage parents and companies to participate in this awesome event.

-If you're a new working mom, here's what you need to know about this special day and how you could partake in the festivities.
+If you're a new working mom, here's what you need to know about this special day and how you can partake in the festivities.

 First, Know Your History